 This ongoing period is the MIPS 2018 reporting season!
-Physicians and MIPS consulting services have buckled upped their shoes to assemble appropriate clinical data that best favor medical practice in term of financial matters and reputation among fellow physicians.
+Physicians and MIPS consulting services have buckled up their shoes to assemble appropriate clinical data that best favors medical practice in terms of financial matters and physicians’ reputations.

 MIPS Quality Measures Are Huge Set Back for Physicians

 Even though, CMS acted upon some reservations for 2018.
-Still, there are voices raised against MIPS 2018 as to trap physicians within penalty cycle that ultimately will lead to poor-quality services for patients.
+Still, there are voices raised against MIPS 2018 to trap physicians within the penalty cycle that ultimately will lead to poor-quality services for patients.

-• Physicians also explained that the given measures are not meaningful.
-In addition, the investment made to improve the quality of these measures just increase administrative cost.
+- Physicians also explained that the given measures are not meaningful.
+In addition, the investment made to improve the quality of these measures just increase the administrative cost.

 Approximately, medical practices are spending $15.4 billion per year in the USA-healthcare industry that means about $40,000 per physician to report for MIPS.

 There is a debate whether MIPS quality measures for the industry’s improvement are worth investment or not.
 Because, if they are not good enough, they are just a waste of money on the patient’s behalf.

 According to Dr. Catherine MacLean (lead author of the analysis and chief value medical officer at the Hospital for Special Surgery), there is a quality measure that ensures all patients have a blood pressure of 140/90 or lower.
 However, this may be lower for some patients.